Introduction

 Why It’s Important

-• Using cheap ammo like ascension bolts instead of bakriminel bolts
+⬥ Using cheap ammo like Araxyte arrows instead of Elder God arrows

 How to Fix